Generic Name: lomitapide (loe MI ta pide)

 Lomitapide is available only under a special program called the Juxtapid REMS Program.
 You must be registered in the program and understand the risks and benefits of taking this medication.

-You should not use lomitapide if you are allergic to it, if you have severe liver disease, or if you are pregnant.
+You should not use lomitapide if you are allergic to it, or if:

 Some medicines can interact with lomitapide and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs: